 “Some people suggested I had to choose proton therapy because I work at a proton therapy center.
 No, not necessarily.
 I’m not going to compromise my own good health just to make a point in my professional career.
 I wanted to have the best outcome, and I genuinely believe my best outcome would be achieved through the use of proton therapy.”

-And with dozens of operating proton centers across the country, why did he choose to be treated at Provision CARES Proton Therapy Nashville?
+And with dozens of operating proton centers across the country, why did he choose to be treated at the Nashville center developed by Provision?
 He says that was another easy decision.

 “Why would I leave here when I know I’ve got great people here to treat me.
 I can get world class treatment by world class people just downstairs from my office.
 Why wouldn’t I take advantage of that?”